Kmiller0421/Marvel-Website/README.md

 # Marvel Top-Five XMEN Villians - Website
-This is my first website using HTML, CSS and Bootstrap as my framework.
+This is my first website using HTML, CSS and Bootstrap as my css framework.
 I created five webpages that show a image, comic book, biography and video about a specific villian you are looking at.
 I also created a moblie version and added page responsiveness to the website as well.

 # Purpose - :black_nib: